Antigen: Endogenous antigens

 Endogenous antigens are generated within normal cells as a result of normal cell metabolism, or because of viral or intracellular bacterial infection.
 The fragments are then presented on the cell surface in the complex with MHC class I molecules.
 If activated cytotoxic CD8^{+} T cells recognize them, the T cells secrete various toxins that cause the lysis or apoptosis of the infected cell.
 In order to keep the cytotoxic cells from killing cells just for presenting self-proteins, the cytotoxic cells (self-reactive T cells) are deleted as a result of tolerance (negative selection).
 Endogenous antigens include xenogenic (heterologous), autologous and idiotypic or allogenic (homologous) antigens.
 Sometimes antigens are part of the host itself in an autoimmune disease.

 Autoantigens

-An autoantigen is usually a self-protein or protein complex (and sometimes DNA or RNA) that is recognized by the immune system of patients with a specific autoimmune disease.
+An autoantigen or self-antigen is usually a self-protein or protein complex (and sometimes DNA or RNA) that is recognized by the immune system of patients with a specific autoimmune disease.
 Under normal conditions, these self-proteins should not be the target of the immune system, but in autoimmune diseases, their associated T cells are not deleted and instead attack.